blydro/chattr/README.md

 ==============

 ### UI
-- [x] good looking ui
 - [ ] prettify reset button
-- [x] don't show ui until we connect to socket server! otherwise things break down real fast (!!!!) <-- fixed underlying bug instead
+- [x] work without a socket server
   - [ ] show failure message when not connected to socket server
-- [ ] socket server disconnect message
+- [ ] socket server disconnect message?
 - [x] include intro message if the log is empty
+  - [ ] fix intro message
 - [ ] optimize for mobile
 - [ ] ice server optimization/better init stuff <-- do more testing
 - [ ] loading animation during log import/make it less laggy
 - [ ] SORT LOG BY DATE

+- [ ] Add https://tailwindcss.com/docs/examples/cards <-- perfect for this project

 ### Backend
 - [ ] disconnect from socket server when necessary!
-- [x] check for new clients/messages in background!!! (through webworker <-- socket server only) *
+- [ ] push notifications from server.js
 - [ ] make peerlist sending more reliable/not dpeendnet on send
   - [ ] make peerlist comparision much smarter (compare whether this peer or an older version of it is already connected, who is the latest one, etc)
 - [ ] fancy chat stuff